5minds/nconfetti/README.md

 ## Description

-After require `nconfetti` the backend will be added as storage backend for `nconf`.
-Then it needs to be configired with `path`and `env`.
+After requiring `nconfetti` the its storage will automagically be registered to `nconf`.
+Then it needs to be configured with `path`and `env`.

 The backend support dereferencing of JSON pointers with a synchron usage of [json-schema-deref](https://www.npmjs.com/package/json-schema-deref)